 This festival is celebrated in almost all parts of the country but the most famous Rath Yatra among all is Jagannath Rath Yatra Puri at Odisha.
 For the celebration of Rath Yatra Lakh of devotees of Lord Krishna Gathered at Puri in Odisha Today.
 This Festival is also popular in various cities of Gujarat.
 After Jagannath, Ahmedabad Rath Yatra is the biggest and most famous one.

 Jagannath means Lord of a universe it is derived from two words Jagat and Nath.
 In Rath Yatra, three chariots of Lord Krishna with Lord Balram and Subhadra are pulled by devotees.

 Jagannath Rath Yatra is organized in Puri in Odisha.
 It is believed that Lord Jagannath would like to visit his birthplace every year.
 Various stories are associated with this festival, some of which are as follows: Lord Krishna and Balram’s maternal uncle Kansa invited her to Mathura to kill her.
 Kansa sent Akrur to Gokul in a chariot.
 Lord Krishna and Balram sat in the car and went to Mathura.
 Believers celebrate this day of departure as Rath Yatra.

 Other Story In Dwaraka, devotees celebrated the day when Lord Krishna, accompanied by Balaram Subhadra, took his sister on a float to show the beauty of the city.

 History and Significance

-The Rath Yatra is dedicated to Lord Jagannath, his elder brother Lord Balabhadra and his sister Goddess Subhadra.
-The Rath Yatra celebrates from the 12th-century Jagannath Temple to Gundicha Temple, 2.5km away.
+The Rath Yatra is dedicated to Lord Jagannath, his elder brother Lord Balabhadra, and his sister Goddess Subhadra.
+The Rath Yatra is celebrated from the 12th-century Jagannath Temple to Gundicha Temple, 2.5km away.

 Live Rath Yatra Puri